 Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
 Domestic abuse is not limited to physical acts of violence or threatening behaviour, and can include emotional, psychological, controlling or coercive behaviour, sexual and/or economic abuse.
 Types of domestic abuse include intimate partner violence, abuse by family members, teenage relationship abuse and adolescent to parent violence.
 Anyone can be a victim of domestic abuse, regardless of gender, age, ethnicity, socio-economic status, sexuality or background and domestic abuse can take place inside or outside of the home.
 Domestic abuse continues to be a prevalent risk factor identified through children social care assessments for children in need.
 Domestic abuse has a significant impact on children and young people.
 Children may experience domestic abuse directly, as victims in their own right, or indirectly due to the impact the abuse has on others such as the non-abusive parent.
-More information can be found in the Draft Domestic Abuse Statutory Guidance Framework, including the new statutory definition of domestic abuse that will be introduced when the Domestic Abuse Bill is enacted.
+A statutory definition of domestic abuse was introduced with the Domestic Abuse Act 2021.

 Controlling or coercive behaviour